top of page

 Conclusion

 Organisation, time management, focus and balance are key factors in balancing focus with multitasking.
-Staying efficient can be difficult, but experiment with different strategies and you’ll eventually find a rhythm that works for you.
+Try different strategies, and you will find a rhythm that works for you.
 Don’t give up on better outcomes and enhanced productivity by staying in your comfort zone.

 Author Bio